Analysis

 The Lagos-Calabar Coastal Highway is a Federal Government of Nigeria infrastructure commitment to connect Lagos to Calabar along the southern coastline.
 It runs through some of the most economically significant terrain in the country: the Lagos metropolitan corridor, through Ogun State's coastline, Ondo, Delta, Bayelsa, Rivers, Akwa Ibom, and Cross River.
 The highway traverses oil-producing regions, agricultural belts, and — most consequentially for this analysis — the emerging coastal development corridor that includes Eko Atlantic City.

 The highway is not simply a transport project.
 Infrastructure of this scale catalyses land use change, accelerates development along the corridor, and creates value that flows disproportionately to landowners who positioned early.
-This is not speculation — it is the documented pattern of every major infrastructure investment in comparable markets across Asia, the Gulf, and East Africa over the past three decades.
+This is the repeated pattern of major infrastructure investment in comparable markets across Asia, the Gulf, and East Africa over the past three decades — though, as set out below, it is a pattern that can also reverse where corridor discipline fails.

 "There is a major opportunity in this coastal highway of over 700 kilometres, with the possibility of maintaining the integrity of that corridor.
 We have about 700 square kilometres of potential development."